vrugtehagel/yozo.ooo/src/docs/live/index.md

 ### Return value

 A live variable.
 Live variables are objects that "wrap" an underlying value, and fire certain events whenever properties (or nested properties) are modified.
-Some contexts, such as inside an [`effect()`](/docs/effect/) or in an [`{{ inlineExpression }}`](/docs/components/template/inline/) in a component's template, react to changes in their live dependencies.
+Some contexts, such as inside an [`effect()`](/docs/effect/) or in an [`{{ inline }}`](/docs/components/template/inline/) expression in a component's template, react to changes in their live dependencies.

 ### Methods